zenml-io/zenml/docs/book/guides/common-usecases/historic-runs.md

 Sometimes, it is necessary to fetch information from previous runs in order to make a decision within a currently executing step.
 Examples of this:

-* Fetch the best model evaluation results from history to decide whether to deploy a newly trained model.
+* Fetch the best model evaluation results from history to decide whether to deploy a newly-trained model.
 * Fetching best model out of a list of trained models.
 * Fetching the latest model before running an inference.